Data Quality Metric Library

 Consequence of Poor Quality Data

-Misalignment indicates potential that sectioning does not reflect how pavement and surfacing assets are being managed and maintained.
+Misalignment indicates the potential that sectioning does not reflect how pavement and surfacing assets are being managed and maintained.

-Decision-making affected by network not clearly understood through summarising of asset inventory and condition data to inappropriate sectioning.
+Network level decision-making can also be misinformed through summarising of asset inventory and condition data to inappropriate sectioning.

 Potential reason(s) for not being at the expected standard unique to this metric